zju-bmi-lab/SPAIC/docs/source/index.rst

 ------------------------------
 When building the framework of :code:`Network`, we need to add neurons and connect these \
 components in it, so that the :code:`Network` will not be an empty framework.
 The components \
-that can be added include the input and output parts: :code:`Node`; the neurongroup: \
+that can be added include the input and output parts: :code:`Node`; the neurongroup :code:`NeuronGroups`; \
- :code:`NeuronGroups`; the synapse connection :code:`connection`; the monitor: \
+the synapse connection :code:`connection`; the monitor :code:`monitors` ;\
- :code:`monitors`; the learning algorithm: :code:`learners`.
+the learning algorithm: :code:`learners`.
 Also, we can add some \
-special components when building some large and complex networks, :code:`Assembly` and \
+special components when building some large and complex networks, :code:`Assembly` and :code:`Projection` , \
- :code:`Projection`, which used to let the complex structures more clearly.
+which used to let the complex structures more clearly.

 2.1 Create Node and Neurongroups
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 For a network that uses STCA algorithm and recognize MNIST dataset, the node we need \
-is a :code:`Node.Encoder` layer as input to encode the input data, a :code:`clif` \
+is a :code:`Node.Encoder` layer as input to encode the input data, a :code:`clif NeuronGroup` \
- :code:`NeuronGroup` layer for training and a :code:`Node.Decoder` layer as output \
+layer for training and a :code:`Node.Decoder` layer as output \
 to decode the output data.
 So, what we need to do is add:

 .. code-block:: python